some-ip-com/open-someip-spec/src/someip-rpc.rst

 When the TCP connection is lost, outstanding requests should be handled as timeouts.
 Since TCP handles reliability, additional means of reliability are not needed.
 Error handling is discussed in detail in :need:`feat_req_someip_364`.

+.. feat_req:: 🎯
+    :id: feat_req_someip_644
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client and server shall use a single TCP connection for all methods, events, and notifications of a service instance.
+When having more than one instance of a service a TCP connection per services instance is needed.

+.. feat_req:: 🎯
+    :id: feat_req_someip_645
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The TCP connection shall be used for as many services as possible to minimize the number of TCP connections between the client and the server (basically only one connection per TCP port of server).

+.. feat_req:: 🎯
+    :id: feat_req_someip_646
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The TCP connection shall be opened by the client, when the first method call shall be transport or the client wants to receive the first notifications.

+.. feat_req:: 🎯
+    :id: feat_req_someip_647
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client is responsible for reestablishing the TCP connection whenever it fails.

+.. feat_req:: 🎯
+    :id: feat_req_someip_678
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The TCP connection shall be closed by the client, when the TCP connection is not required anymore.

+.. feat_req:: 🎯
+    :id: feat_req_someip_679
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The TCP connection shall be closed by the client, when all Services using the TCP connections are not available anymore (stopped or timed out).

+.. feat_req:: 🎯
+    :id: feat_req_someip_680
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The server shall not stop the TCP connection when stopping all services the TCP connection was used for but give the client enough time to process the control data to shutdown the TCP connection itself.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_681
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Rational for :need:`feat_req_someip_680`: When the server closes the TCP connection before the client recognized that the TCP is not needed anymore, the client will try to reestablish the TCP connection.

 .. heading:: Allowing resync to TCP stream using Magic Cookies
     :id: feat_req_someip_619
     :layout: focus